030 Numerical Computing with NumPy#

 The diag

 function can be used to generate diagonal matrices where we specify the numbers that we want to appear on the leading diagonal.
-For example a 3 by 3 matrix with 4, 5 and 3 along the diagonal can be generated with,
+For example, a 3 x 3 matrix with 4, 5 and 3 along the diagonal can be generated with,

 x = np.diag((4, 5, 3))